ixiagames/hxdefold-journey/create-a-gui-button/README.md

 ![hover](./main/button_images/hover.png)

-- And `down.png` for when the touch / mouse button is pressing down.
+- And `down.png` for when the touch / mouse is pressing down on the button.

 ![down](./main/button_images/down.png)